How to Invest with Little Money

 Building a Budget That Works

-Building a budget that works: Your Path to financial success
+Building a budget that works for You: Your Path to financial success

 💰Step 1: Determine Your Net Income

 Calculate your monthly income after taxes.
-Be sure to include income from side hustles, tip income, and any other income.
+This would include income from side hustles, tip income, and any other income if you have it.

 If you are self employed, don’t forget to account for taxes you’ll owe on this type of income.
 TaxAct has a self employment tax calculator which will help estimate your tax obligations.